JasperHG90/dagster-pyiceberg/docs/quickstart.md

 # Quickstart

+!!! warning "Iceberg catalog"

+    PyIceberg requires a catalog backend.
+A SQLite catalog is used here for illustrative purposes.
+Do not use this in a production setting.

 ## Step 1: Defining the I/O manager

 To use dagster-pyiceberg as an I/O manager, you add it to your `Definition`: